EUDAT-Training/B2SHARE-Training/B_Request_and_Metadata_Reference_Guide.md

 ### Quick reference table
 A request can be made using a HTTP request method, such as `GET` or `POST`.
 No other HTTP request methods are currently supported by the B2SHARE service.

-For all requests there are required and optional parameters which need to be added in order to take effect.
-For post method requests, additional data can be sent along with the request.
+For all requests there are optional parameters which need to be added in order to take effect.
+The only required parameter is the `access_token`.
+See the table in the 'Parameter variables' section for a complete overview.

+For post method requests, additional non-parameter data can be sent along with the request.

 Request | HTTP method | URI | Optional | Return value
 ------- | ----------- | --- | -------- | ------------